twu/skjold/README.md

 # Using poetry, format output as json and pass it on to jq for additional filtering.
 $ poetry export -f requirements.txt | skjold audit -o json -s github - | jq '.[0]'

-# Using Pipenv, checking against Github.
+# Using Pipenv, checking against Github
 $ pipenv run pip freeze | skjold audit -s github -

 # Checking a single package via stdin against Github and format findings as json.